haagenson/kotlin-solid-curriculum/README.md

 ## SOLID Introduction

+## Setting Up

+1. Ensure you have Java 11 or later installed locally
+1. Ensure you have Kotlin installed locally
+1. Fork this repository
+1. Clone your fork
+1. Open the project in an IDE
+1. Run tests either in the IDE or with `./gradlew build`

+All tests should pass.

-## Prerequisite(s)
+## Workshop Prerequisite(s)

-* Comfort with creating and implementing Interfaces
+* Comfort with creating and implementing Interfaces, Classes and methods in Kotlin
+* Comfort with creating Components in Spring

 ## Objectives

 * Given a piece of code, identify reasons it might change
-* Perform "extract method" and "extract class" refactoring
+* Perform "extract method" and "extract class" refactoring to make code more compliant with SRP
 * Identify code that requires modification to extend functionality
-* Write code that removes business logic from factories
+* Refactor code to be mostly compliant with OCP
-* (Spring) Use features of Spring to write code that is Open/Closed
+* Use Spring to refactor code to be completely compliant with OCP

 ## Content